 These precise measurements ensure that your prescription will be as clear as it should be when you put on your new high-tech glasses.

-Your order will most likely be sent to a lab, which uses a computer-controlled, free-form generator to construct the lenses.
+Your order will be sent to a lab which uses a computer-controlled, free-form generator to construct the lenses.

 Your new, high-tech prescription written to 1/100th of a diopter can be read and responded to by the generator.
-The lenses are designed to account for differences in your eyes throughout the lens’ surface.
+The lenses are designed to account for differences in your eyes throughout the surface of the lens.